Last updated on March 6th, 2025 at 02:53 pm

 Additional resources

-Parade routes are available at official city websites and the Krewe sites listed above.
+Parade routes are available on official city websites and at the Krewe sites listed above.
 If you would like to see and do more while you are visiting, check Christie’s Gulf Beach Rentals Activities site which lists many things to do on the Coast.

 Like parades?
 Plan to attend a Saint Patrick’s Day parade on March 15, 2025, in downtown Biloxi.
 The Hibernia Irish Society sponsors this parade every year.